TejaswiNallavolu/proposal/proposal.md

 # Proposal For the Class Remainder
-## Schedule & sprints are set by the GDP semesters (about every 2-weeks = a sprint)
+## Schedule & sprints are set for the GDP semesters (about every 2-weeks = a sprint)

 ### GDP-1

 #### Sprint 1  (Start Date: 20 September 2021 - 4th October 2021)
-- In sprint 1 we work with plan and all the basic reqirements gathering.
+- We work with plan and all the basic reqirements gathering.

 #### Sprint 2  (Start Date: 4th October 2021 - 18th October 2021)
 - Enhancing and modifing the requirements and break them into functional requirements.